-8. Church officers: Two Church Wardens, Council Secretary, Treasurer, plus two further council members and two arch deaconry representatives.
+8. Church officers: One Church Warden, Council Secretary, Treasurer, plus three further council members and two arch deaconry representatives.

 9. Salaries policy: The church shall have such stipendiary clergy and other ministers as is agreed between the Bishop and the church council.
 Their stipends shall be determined in accordance with or on the basis of stipulations made by, on behalf or with the concurrence with the Bishop.
 Neither stipendiary or salaried staff, nor volunteer officers or councillors, will receive any remuneration or other financial compensation, however named, in respect of their work in governing the church; and such activities shall not be deemed to establish any claim to tax exemption or tax-exempt payments.
 Exceptional expenses may be compensated financially only to the maximum nominal amount.

 10. Policy plan: The national policy plan is to be found at the website of the Archdeaconry www.anglican.nl The church policy plan is under development and in the meantime we aspire to follow national church policy.

 - Our policy is to serve the English-speaking community in Arnhem and Nijmegen and the surrounding areas by providing church services in English.
 Following the Anglican tradition, our worship embraces evangelical, tradional, anglo-catholic and modern liturgy.

 - We welcome people of other nationalities and other Christian denominations.

 - As a congregation, we aim to live our lives following the example of Christ, endeavouring thereby to be a light in the world, reflecting the love of God to those around us.

 - We seek to support one another, through relationships of trust and learning: